-Here is a super common but super delicious none the less side dish recipe for Funeral Potatoes.
-EVERYONE has a recipe for funeral potatoes and this is mine 🙂 Lots of butter and unhealthy things up in this recipe, so I make these about once a year.
-But every time I make them, I am reminded just how darn good they are!
+Here is a super common but super delicious recipe for Funeral Potatoes.
+EVERYONE has a recipe for funeral potatoes and this is the one my family has been making year after year.
+Whether it’s for Easter or Christmas, we devour this classic potato casserole.
+Lots of butter and unhealthy things up in these potatoes, so I make these only a few times a year, but when I do, people go crazy for them!
+They are so darn good (and easy too)!

-And incase you’re wondering, corn flakes aren’t the only thing to top this casserole with!
+And in case you’re wondering, corn flakes aren’t the only thing to top this potato casserole with!
 Here are some other tasty and convenient options:

 - Corn flakes